 I’ve encountered some interesting surprises while renovating my 1950’s farmhouse.
 When we moved in, we soon located a ground fault that periodically tripped a breaker on multiple appliances and the adjacent bedroom.
 Apparently, the electrician that installed the original wiring was an amateur.
 We got it fixed, but the experience reminded me how important good grounding is in electronics.

-Grounding techniques in PCBs encompasses many design aspects that are critical in designing boards for modern applications.
-As PCBs run at higher speeds, process more data, become smaller, and communicate with other devices wirelessly, they require more layers to handle routing requirements.
-This then begs the question of how ground planes should be arranged and designed in multilayer PCBs.
+Grounding techniques in Printed Circuit Boards encompasses many design aspects that are critical in designing circuit boards for modern applications.
+As Printed Circuit Boards run at higher speeds, process more data, become smaller, and communicate with other devices wirelessly, they require more layers to handle routing requirements.
+This then begs the question of how PCB ground plane designs should be arranged in multilayer PCBs.

 The goal in arranging multilayer stacks in high performance PCBs is to minimize signal integrity problems like impedance, ground loops or ground bounce, or improperly routed traces.
 Routing signals on inner layers between ground planes helps suppress EMI between traces on different layers.
 Crosstalk between traces in the same layer can still be suppressed with differential routing.